FloopCZ/echo-state-networks/README.md

 }
 ```

-If you only want to refer to our previous work on hyperparameter optimization, use:
+If you want to refer to our previous work on hyperparameter optimization, use:
 ```bibtex
 @inproceedings{matzner2022hyperparameter,
     author={Matzner, Filip},